 Managing your time better requires you to evaluate what’s already on your schedule, prioritize your tasks, and make empowered choices to change direction in the areas you need to.
-Bad habits requiring breaking, and positive routines require development.
+Bad habits require breaking, and positive routines require development and reinforcement.

 Define your goals with this free worksheet!

 You have to dig deep and consider the details in order to pinpoint what affects your time management negatively.
 Even the seemingly minor interruptions may affect your productivity in a big way that you may not even realize.

 Once you know your activities inside and out, you can identify what’s hindering you and figure out how to improve your time management for your productivity system.